 About Beef Barley Soup:

 Luckily I have a few tricks up my sleeve to get that real deal flavor without real deal bones.
-Actually a few tricks, and they start with leftover pot roast and doctored up beef broth.
+They start with leftover pot roast and doctored up beef broth.
 And it makes a very good, really solid Beef Barley Soup.
 I do wonder what my I wonder what my Great Grandma (Scottish) would think of my methods, below.
 She’d be shaking her head.
 And can you imagine her face when I opened a BOX of broth?

 I think you’re gonna find when you take a bit of time to doctor up your broth, you’re going to come up with a soup that tastes like it’s a bona fide made from bones simmered all day from scratch soup.
-Get it bone i – fied, lol!
+Get it bone i – fied, l couldn’t help myself!
 The flavor is deep and rich, the veggies perfect and the barley (cooked on its own first and then added in) is just perfectly al dente and flavored by the broth.
-Cooked separately, the barley doesn’t make the broth all cloudy, either, which kind of muddies the flavors.
+Cooked separately, the barley doesn’t make the broth all cloudy, either, which can muddy the flavors of the soup.

 Serve this hearty Beef Barley Soup with crackers or even better with hunks of bread (I gotta give a shout-out to my Crusty Bread, easy overnight and no-knead) as just about the perfect thing to go with Beef Barley Soup.
 Now, you’ve got a meal!